acordonez/pcmdi_metrics/doc/jupyter/Demo/README.md

 `cd pcmdi_metrics/doc/jupyter/Demo/`
 `jupyter notebook`

-If the notebooks is being run on a remote server, [set up an SSH tunnel](https://docs.anaconda.com/anaconda/user-guide/tasks/remote-jupyter-notebook/) to view it locally.
+If the notebook is being run on a remote server, [set up an SSH tunnel](https://docs.anaconda.com/anaconda/user-guide/tasks/remote-jupyter-notebook/) to view it locally.

 The jupyter notebook will be launched in your browser.
 From there, navigate to Demo_0_download_data.ipynb.
-This notebook must be run first because it populates the parameter files for the later demos.
+This notebook must be run first because it populates the demo data and parameter files for the later demos.
 For more help with running notebooks, consult the [documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).

 ## Copying commands from notebooks
 The mean climate notebook contains command line examples that can be copied from the notebook, customized, and run in the terminal.
-These commands are found in cells with a "%%bash" header.
+These commands are found in cells with a *%%bash* header.